-If the Contractor fails to correct the deficiency within the specified time frame, a daily monetary deduction will be imposed for each calendar day or fraction thereof the deficiency continues to exist.
+When the Engineer determines that a diesel retrofit deficiency exists, a daily monetary deduction will be imposed for each calendar day or fraction thereof the deficiency continues to exist.
 The calendar day(s) will begin when the time period for correction is exceeded and end with the Engineer's written acceptance of the correction.
 The daily monetary deduction will be \$1,000.00 for each deficiency identified.